Pirates vs. Angels Player Props Betting Odds

 Reynolds Stats

-- Bryan Reynolds has 80 hits with 21 doubles, three triples, nine home runs, 31 walks and 44 RBI.
-He's also stolen eight bases.
+- Bryan Reynolds has put up 81 hits with 21 doubles, three triples, nine home runs and 31 walks.
+He has driven in 44 runs with eight stolen bases.

 Reynolds Recent Games